psi4/psi4/doc/sphinxman/source/conda.rst

    Psi4conda installers are not ready for either platform.

 |PSIfour| is available as a pre-compiled binary for Mac and Linux (and
-Windows, through the Ubuntu shell) architectures through `Anaconda (formerly Continuum Analytics
+Windows, through the Ubuntu shell) and native Windows architectures through `Anaconda (formerly Continuum Analytics
 <https://www.anaconda.com/products/individual>`_, the company that produces
 `Anaconda Python <http://docs.continuum.io/anaconda/index.html>`_ (a